-- All vertebrate animal use for research, teaching, or testing at SUNY Downstate Medical Center must be reviewed and approved by the Institutional Animal Care and Use Committee (IACUC). - The Principal Investigator (PI) is responsible for providing sufficient information to the IACUC about the purpose and plan to use laboratory animals so that the Committee may make a reasonable evaluation of the impact of the research activities on the welfare of the animal subjects. - Additional information or clarifications may be requested from the PI during the review process in an effort to facilitate the approval process.
+- All vertebrate animal use for research, teaching, or testing at SUNY Downstate Health Sciences University must be reviewed and approved by the Institutional Animal Care and Use Committee (IACUC). - The Principal Investigator (PI) is responsible for providing accurate and sufficient information to the IACUC about the purpose and plan to use laboratory animals required for the Committee may make a reasonable evaluation of the impact of the research activities on the welfare of the animal subjects in accordance with federal regulations and university and sponsoring agency policies and procedures. - Additional information or clarifications may be requested from the PI during the review process in an effort to facilitate the approval process.
 The PI is encouraged to email, call, or meet with IACUC Office staff and/or the IACUC Chair to clarify any comments or suggested edits if the comments or suggested language is unclear.
-The reviewer(s) may communicate with the PI as well. - A simultaneous administrative review is conducted to evaluate: - whether personnel listed have required training for the species and procedures proposed. - whether personnel listed have required occupational health clearance for the species proposed. - whether review and approval of any associated Institutional Biosafety Committee review are needed.
+The reviewer(s) may communicate with the PI as well. - A simultaneous administrative review is conducted to evaluate: - whether personnel listed have required training for the species and procedures proposed. - whether personnel listed have required occupational health clearance for the species proposed. - whether review and approval of any associated Institutional Biosafety Committee (IBC) review are needed.